Harrenhal, on the north shore of the Gods Eye, by Lino Drieghe © Fantasy Flight Games

 |Religion||Faith of the Seven|

-|Named for||King Harren the Black its founder.|
+|Named for||King Harren Hoare, its founder|

+According to a semi-canon source, Harrenhal is immensely strong.
 The castle has five towers of dizzying size, with equally monstrous curtain walls.
 The walls are incredibly thick and its rooms are built on a scale that would be more comfortable for giants than humans.
-The castle's holdings are some of the richest in Westeros, claiming vast tracts of green fertile land.
+Ser Jaime Lannister thinks of the castle as Black Harren's folly.

 However, much of Harrenhal has far gone into decay.
-The Whents used only the lower thirds of two of the five towers, letting the rest go to ruin, and many places in the castle have not been entered in decades.
+The Whents use only the lower thirds of two of the five towers, letting the rest go to ruin, and many places in the castle have not been entered in decades.
 Bats infest the tops of some of the towers.